ahance/keeganj.com/content/posts/infinity-and-negative-zero-in-javascript.md

 NaN
 ```

 `Infinity` also has it's mirror, `-Infinity` (Or [`Number.NEGATIVE_INFINITY`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/NEGATIVE_INFINITY) if you'd rather not trust the negative sign next to a constant).
-Handy when you're doing comparisons in the negative direciton.
+Handy when you're doing comparisons in the negative direction.

 ```js
 > -1 / 0